 Stunt scooters tend to be heavier than push a long scooters as they have parts which have been reinforced for strength.
 For this reason they are better for older kids to control and manoevure from about age 7.

 A fixed deck design (the deck and head tube are welded together) - stunt scooters can't fold because scooters with folding mechanisms aren't strong enough to withstand the force of tricks.
 And you won't see adjustable handlebars on a stunt scooter as this also weakens the set up.

-Wheels - most stunt scooter have wheels of around 100mm size are about the right size to do tricks.
-Bigger wheels are better for cruising.
+Wheels - most stunt scooter have wheels of around 100mm to 110cm size are about the right size to do tricks for kids.
+Some higher end stunt scooters will have 120mm to 125mm wheels.
+Bigger wheels offer more speed and generally a smoother ride.
 Also look for a durometer rating of the wheel.
 This refers to the wheel hardness and the high the rating the better.
 Look for scooters with wheels with a metal core too.

 Material - most stunt scooters are made with lightweight aluminium as this is a strong metal but light enough to fly through the air when doing tricks.
 The lighter stunt scooters tend to be better but also more expensive.